pashna/gbm_custom_loss/README.md

 This repo has implementations of a few handy custom loss funcitons for GBM (at the moment, Catboost only), to tackle this problem

+You could learn more of how we use this loss in production in this [medium post](https://towardsdatascience.com/byol-bring-your-own-loss-c5292cb8e9e3)

 ## Installation
 ```